MON - FRI 8AM - 5PM

 Installing a battery heater is an additional method of preventing battery drain during cold weather and maintaining the ability to start the generator.
 When the temperature reaches a certain point, the battery heater turns on and keeps the battery power from being lost.

-4. Run regularly
+4. Running regularly

 Run regularly